 “Work-in-progress” pull requests are encouraged, especially if this is your first time contributing to

 pymatgen, and the maintainers will be happy to help or provide code review as necessary.
 Put “[WIP]” in the title of your pull request to indicate it’s not ready to be merged.

 pymatgen is intended to be a long-term code base, we adopt very strict quality control and coding guidelines for all contributions to

 - Unit tests are required for all new modules and methods.
 The only way to minimize code regression is to ensure that all code is well tested.
 Untested contributions will not be accepted.

 Python PEP 8 code style.
 We allow a few exceptions when they are well-justified (e.g., Element’s atomic number is given a variable name of capital Z, in line with accepted scientific convention), but generally, PEP 8 must be observed.
 Code style will be automatically checked for all PRs and must pass before any PR is merged.
-To aid you, you can copy the example pre-commit hook into your .git/hooks directly.
-This will automatically run pycodestyle prior to any commits.
-At the very least, copy pre-commit to .git/hooks/pre-push.
+To aid you, you can install and run the same set of formatters and linters that will run in CI using

-Documentation required for all modules, classes and methods.
+- Documentation is required for all modules, classes and methods.
 In particular, the method doc strings should make clear the arguments expected and the return values.
-For complex algorithms (e.g., an Ewald summation), a summary of the alogirthm should be provided, and preferably with a link to a publication outlining the method in detail.
+For complex algorithms (e.g., an Ewald summation), a summary of the algorithm should be provided and preferably with a link to a publication outlining the method in detail.

 For the above, if in doubt, please refer to the core classes in

 pymatgen for examples of what is expected.